Please read first:

 Metro Line 3 (Blue Line) just like Line 2 was inaugurated in 2000.

-It is the line connecting the Athens International Airport with the rest of Athens reaching Agia Marina in the western suburbs.
+It is the line connecting the Athens International Airport with the rest of Athens reaching Nikaia in the southern suburbs.

 Buses and Trolleys in Athens